DJI Spark Gesture Control

 Watch for your fingers and propellers to avoid serious injuries!
 When in doubt use the propeller guards when you first try it.
 (DJI suggest to use them all the time in gesture mode).

-- Tap the power button twice a the front LEDs should blink yellow slowly.
+- Tap the power button twice and the front LEDs should blink yellow slowly.

 - FaceAware will start automatically and activated successfully, the Spark beeps twice and the front LEDs become solid green.
 If it blinks red twice, then FaceAware has failed and you have to tap the power button twice again.